1hAck-0/1hAckOGFN-Lua-Engine/docs/built-in-libs/imgui.md

 ### ImageAssetMT

 `ImageAssetMT` provides a high-level easy-to-use interface for rendering any image in various ways using `ImGui`.
 To create an instance of this class use [CreateImageResource](#createimageresource).
-The image resource is automatically destroyed and released by the Lua garbage collector when it's no-longer referenced, so using the texture ID after losing all reference to the asset will lead to crashes.
-You can however manually free the image using the `Free` method at any point.
+The image resource is automatically destroyed and released by the Lua garbage collector when it's no-longer referenced, so using the texture ID after losing all references to the asset will lead to crashes.

 ---